Caffeine is a legal drug that causes great harm, and sometimes irreparable damage, to the hormonal and nervous systems.

 Caffeinated drinks are socially accepted all over the world.
 But these drinks are very addictive and damaging to the central nervous system for people with allergy.
 The degree of reaction is proportional to the degree of sensitivity or allergy.

-Caffeine affects the cardiac function, and causes heart irregularities.
-This also causes irritability, nervousness, constipation, twitching of the eye lids, ringing in the ears, joint pains, skin problems like psoriasis, formation of benign tumors and cysts in the ovary, uterus and/or breast.
-It also causes insomnia and sleep disturbances in most people with caffeine sensitivity.
+Caffeine affects cardiac function and causes heart irregularities.
+This also causes irritability, nervousness, constipation, twitching of the eyelids, ringing in the ears, joint pains, skin problems like psoriasis, formation of benign tumors and cysts in the ovary, uterus and/or breast.
+It also causes insomnia and sleeps disturbances in most people with caffeine sensitivity.

 The Basic Ten should be treated before treating for caffeine or coffee.